jneidel/jneidel.com/content/project/challenges/index.md

 upcoming NLP seminar.
 - [x] Week 29: Dedicate some more attention to applying the Hemingway trick.
 - [x] Week 30: Learn and apply the Milton model to my self-talk.
 On the weekend make an effort to remember peoples names at the NLP seminar I'm attending.
+[See more details](newsletter/1).
 - [ ] **Week 34**: Improve presence in daily life.
 [See more details](newsletter/2).
 - [ ] Week 35: Measure my awareness.
 Ask myself every 30m "How present are
 you on a scale of 1-10?"